Brent Urban

-Brent Urban (born May 5, 1991) is a Canadian professional football defensive end for the Baltimore Ravens of the National Football League (NFL).
+Brent Urban (born May 5, 1991) is a Canadian professional football defensive end.
 He was selected by the Baltimore Ravens in the fourth round of the 2014 NFL draft.
 He played college football for the Virginia Cavaliers.

 Early life

 Urban was a notable player on one of the best international ice hockey teams before taking up football.
 At 15, he played alongside four future NHL draftees on the 2006 AAA Mississauga Ice Dogs team that won the Ontario bantam championship and went on to compete internationally.

 He attended Lorne Park Secondary School in Mississauga, Ontario.
 As a freshman, he began playing Canadian football.
 As a junior, he had 16 tackles for loss, 10 tackles, and eight pass break-ups.
 He was a two-time Toronto Star All-Star selection for the football team.

 He was considered a two-star recruit by Rivals.com.

 College career

 Urban accepted a football scholarship from the University of Virginia.
 As a redshirt freshman in 2010, he appeared in only three games as a backup defensive end in a 4-3 defense, after suffering a torn left ACL and did not record any statistics.

 As a sophomore in 2011, he appeared in all 13 games as a backup defensive end and defensive tackle.
 He registered 15 tackles, including 2.5 for loss.
 He underwent wrist surgery at the end of the season.

 As a junior in 2012, he was switched to defensive tackle and started in all 12 games.
 He totaled 20 tackles, including 2.5 for loss, two sacks, one forced fumble and one fumble recovery for a touchdown.
 He had 2 passes defensed, one forced fumble and one fumble recovery, returning it 16 yards for a touchdown in the season finale against Virginia Tech.

 As a senior in 2013, he was the starter at defensive tackle.
 He suffered a high right ankle sprain in the sixth game against the University of Maryland, that forced him to miss the next 4 contests.
 He recorded 8 starts, 40 tackles, 11.5 for loss (second on the team), one sack, and led the nation's defensive linemen with nine passes broken up despite not playing a full season.
 He had 4 tackles for loss in the fourth game against the University of Pittsburgh.
 He underwent ankle surgery at the end of the season.